Samstag, 1. Juli 2023

 One day, while playing his Tango Cascabelito on the piano and on live radio, Bohr anxiously waited for Juan Andrés Caruso to bring the new lyrics.
 When Caruso finally showed up, Bohr read the lyrics while still playing the piano, and this launched his new fame in the "spoken singing" style.
 Bohr's vocal range surely was limited, nevertheless he landed a singing career of sorts.
 Canaro and Odeon labeled his records as interpreted by a “Cómico a dicción” (talking comedian).
 In 1924 Odeon segregated Bohr’s records into a separate series 16xxx.
 Many of these recordings were issued as instrumentals by the Canaro Jazz Band first, and Bohr and others wrote the lyrics later.
 Some these numbers became very popular in their own right, like the fox trot Oh Paris!, composed by Bohr and also recorded by Carlos Gardel.
 In 1924 Gardel also recorded Cascabelito, arguably Bohr's most memorable composition.

 Soon after Bohr starred in a revue at the Teatro Porteño entitled Del Puente Alsina a Montmartre.
 But Bohr never let go his passion for the camera, he really wanted to make movies.
 Since April 1925 Canaro was making headlines in Paris, and Bohr decided to go to New York to try his luck.
 Before he traveled he took care of some business: first he became an Argentine citizen; and second, he won a lawsuit against one Antonio Panigali for a violation of his trademark name, though the sentence did not cover his use of "Mister Bohr", as this was too generic.
-"Che Bohr" arrived in New York on the American Legion on October 12.
+"Che Bohr" arrived in New York on the American Legion on October 12 (Columbus Day).
 He stayed at the Hotel Astor in Times Square.

 On October 29, merely two weeks into his visit, Bohr met Argentine classical pianist Eva Limiñana at her recital in Town Hall, one block from Times Square.
 Eva hailed from Gualeguaychú, in the province of Entre Ríos, and was in the United States since 1914.
 She had previously played at New York's Aeolian Hall, but she chose to announce her recital at the Town Hall "debut".
 Eva was nothing short of a formidable pianist, the program that night bears witness.
 She played the Toccata-Fugue in D minor by Bach-Tausig; Beethoven's Appassionata (Sonata Op.
 57); a handful of Debussy's Preludes (La cathédrale engloutie, Jardins sous la pluie, Minstrels); a Polonaise by Chopin; and the Hungarian Raphsody No. 6 by Franz Liszt.
 Eva and Bohr were soon married, but in his telling of their courtship he wrote that it was his second wife, Berta, that "finally brought him to the virtuous path".